ReveredEye/DnDClassClassification/README.md

 The Flask application to deploy the model is within `flask_app` directory, you can run the app manually using `gunicorn --bind=0.0.0.0:9696 app_predict:app` once you are inside the `flask_app` directory.
 In the `flask_app` directory, first build the docker container using `docker build -t dnd-class-prediction-service:v1 .`.
 Then deploy the model within the container using `docker run -it --rm -p 9696:9696 dnd-class-prediction-service:v1 .`.
-The tests are located within `integration_test` and
-`tests` folders.
-You can configure pytest to the `flask_app` folder to run unit tests.
-For the integration test go inside the `integration_test` directory and give the file execute permission using `chmod +x ./run.sh`, then just run `./run.sh` (although not necessary, you get the error code after using `echo $?`).
 The basic monitoring is done using `evidently` within the `model_monitoring.ipynb` notebook inside the `flask_app` folder.

-For unit testing, the two files `data_test.py` and `model_test.py` are used under `pytest`.
+The tests are located within `integration_test` and `tests` folders.
+You can configure pytest to the `flask_app` folder to run unit tests, the two files `data_test.py` and `model_test.py` (Ensure you are in the `flask_app` directory in your terminal when running the unit tests).
+For the integration test go inside the
+`integration_test` directory and give the file execute permission using `chmod +x ./run.sh`, then just run `./run.sh` (although not necessary, you can get the error code after using `echo $?`).

+To run with localstack, go into the `integration_test` directory and run `docker-compose up localstack`.
+You may have to run `export LOCAL_IMAGE_NAME=<whatever you want>` to make it work.
+To enter into this "shell", run `docker run --rm -it --entrypoint bash localstack/localstack`.